 Cataracts occurs when the typically clear lens of a person’s eye becomes cloudy.
 For someone who suffers with cataracts, seeing through this cloud feels like looking at a fogged-up window.
-This makes it hard for those who have cataracts to read, drive, or even see an expression on another person’s face.

 For the most part, cataracts progress slowly and it doesn’t necessarily affect one’s vision early on.
 Still, over time, those with the condition will experience a huge disturbance with sight.